sshamaiengar/mentorship/README.md

 chi_square.py | Performs chi-squared analysis of scattering data as reduced cross sections versus epsilon.
-Generates chi-squared distribution histograms. data.csv | 8 GeV scattering data from SLAC NE11, reported by Andivahis et al. 1994 data2.csv | Annotated 8 GeV and 1.6 GeV scattering data from SLAC NE11, reported by Andivahis et al. 1994 data3.csv | **(not in use)** Annotated 8 GeV and 1.6 GeV scattering data from SLAC NE11, reported by Andivahis et al. 1994<br>1.6 GeV cross sections and errors are multiplied by a normalizing factor of 0.958. data4.csv | **(not in use)** Annotated 8 GeV and 1.6 GeV scattering data from SLAC NE11, reported by Andivahis et al. 1994<br>1.6 GeV cross sections and errors are multiplied by a normalizing factor of 0.958.
-Includes values of E'. data5.csv | Annotated 8 GeV and 1.6 GeV scattering data from SLAC NE11, reported by Andivahis et al. 1994.
+Generates chi-squared distribution histograms. data.csv | 8 GeV scattering data from SLAC NE11, reported by Andivahis et al. 1994 data2.csv | Annotated 8 GeV and 1.6 GeV scattering data from SLAC NE11, reported by Andivahis et al. 1994 data5.csv | Annotated 8 GeV and 1.6 GeV scattering data from SLAC NE11, reported by Andivahis et al. 1994.
 Rows where angle ~= 90 degrees are marked to be multiplied by a normalizing factor. data_rc.csv | Annotated 8 GeV and 1.6 GeV scattering data from SLAC NE11, reported by Andivahis et al. 1994, with cross sections and their errors multiplied by radiative correction factors (Blunden and Melnitchouk 2017) for 1.75 <= Q^2 <= 5.0. data_rc2.csv | Annotated 8 GeV and 1.6 GeV scattering data from SLAC NE11, reported by Andivahis et al. 1994, with cross sections and their errors multiplied by radiative correction factors (Blunden and Melnitchouk 2017) for 1.75 <= Q^2 <= 5.0.
 Rows where angle ~= 90 degrees are marked to be multiplied by a normalizing factor.